|

 Sensory.
 When you hear the word "sensory", what do you think of?
 Do you think of rice, sand or shaving cream?
 These things may provide sensory experiences but "sensory" is much than that!
 We all interact with the world around us.
 Taking in sensory information, interacting with it and managing a balance to perform our daily activities.
 Or do we?
 Some of the children we see, struggle with this.
 What is a neurological threshold?
 Are we trying to reach it or not?
 Why?
 What is the self-regulation continuum?
 Last year, I shared information about the Winnie Dunn's Sensory Profile framework (keep reading as I'm also giving you an overview in this article), but I feel like we need to go back to the beginning... well the theoretical background.
 Dunn describes this framework as an explanation of the "interplay between neurological thresholds and self-regulatory behavioural responses to explain how we process sensory information".
 The "neurological threshold" is the nervous system's responsiveness to stimuli.
 A "low" threshold means that only a low amount or intensity of stimuli is needed as they nervous system is easily activated for awareness and response.
 This child may be seen as hyperresponsive.
 A "high" threshold means that more intense stimuli is needed before the nervous system responds.
 A child may be seen as hyporesponsive.
 Sensitization is the process that enhances the awareness of important stimuli, screening anticipated harm or danger in the environment while engaged in play or learning.
 We need to be able to respond quickly to risky situations that could hurt us.
 Habituation is the process of recognising familiar stimuli that does not require further attention, allowing focused attention of the task at hand without becoming distracted, agitated or inattentive.
 There is comfort and security found in familiar sights, sounds, people, routines, textures, schedules and expectations that reassure us.
 Modulation is the balance of activation needed so that a child can be alert to selected information while screening out other stimuli in order for functional participation in everyday life.
 The child selects the appropriate responses to environmental cues.
 The children we see for occupational therapy may have difficulty processing sensory information … eg. could be alert to sensory information that interferes with tasks, could be unaware of sensory information, may perceive something as dangerous when it isn’t, or can’t get enough sensory information.
 "Self regulation continuum" is the way a child responds to sensory stimuli to manage their own needs.
 Passive - A child may let stimuli happen and then respond.
 Active - A child attempts to control the amount and type of sensory input they encounter in daily life.
 We see a range of responses to sensory input.
 This may change depending on the activity, the environment, familiarity, routines, people around the child, play!
 If you take the example of a "jumping on a trampoline" in the picture above, you can see that children may respond in different ways.
 A child who is processing sensory information appropriately for the task is detecting and noticing the trampoline, the other children, how their body moves... and manages that information to jump or do whatever they want on the trampoline.
 We may also see passive responses such as not noticing that it is there and looking at something else, seeing but being fearful and overwelmed, seeing but being unsure how to get on or get what to do, being present but letting it all happen around them, or even jumping but then not sure what's next.
 We may see active responses such as seeking more sensory experience by adding extra moves like a forward roll or back flips, actively running away or saying no, actively pursuing other activities like reading a book or climbing a tree nearby.
 As I mentioned previously, the way a child interacts with their sensory input may depend on the activity, the environment or even other people around them.
 Winnie Dunn's sensory profile framework looks at the interplay between the neurological threshold and the self-regulation continuum to bring you four profiles.
 These profiles can be further divided into "under responsive" and "over responsive" but that information is for another day.
 When a child responds much more than others in these profiles we see the following:

-Until next time, Cindy is a registered occupational therapist practising in Sydney, Australia.
+For more information: Cindy is a registered occupational therapist practising in Sydney, Australia.
 She has two growing children who are a constant source of inspiration and learning.
 Cindy loves working creatively to help children to reach their potential, finding opportunities in everyday living and making learning fun.
 She is also addicted to making printables (even when they take a long time to complete).
 Cindy is the author of the Occupational Therapy blog Your Kids OT.
 Read more articles from Your Kids OT at https://www.yourkidsot.com/blog Cindy is a contributing author of the Functional Skills for Kids Therapy Team.
 They have together published THE HANDWRITING BOOK, THE SCISSORS SKILLS BOOK and THE TOILETING BOOK.
 The information on this site is general in nature.
 The activities are safe for most children, however, you should consult an Occupational Therapist or health professional to address specific movement, sensory or other medical conditions.
 Affiliate links are used throughout this website to promote recommended products.
 Your Kids OT receives a small commission if any purchases are made through these links.
 Please see my disclosure policy for more details.
-YKOT shop: https://www.yourkidsot.com/store/c1/Featured_Products.html Teachers Pay Teachers: https://www.teacherspayteachers.com/Store/Your-Kids-Ot You Tube Channel: https://www.youtube.com/channel/UCZUz_5nYEOCkj32DiOCQo4Q/featured Facebook: https://www.facebook.com/yourkidsot Instagram: https://www.instagram.com/yourkidsot/ Pinterest: https://www.pinterest.com.au/yourkidsot/
+YKOT shop: https://www.yourkidsot.com/store/c1/Featured_Products.html Teachers Pay Teachers: https://www.teacherspayteachers.com/Store/Your-Kids-Ot You Tube Channel: https://www.youtube.com/channel/UCZUz_5nYEOCkj32DiOCQo4Q/featured Facebook: https://www.facebook.com/yourkidsot Instagram: https://www.instagram.com/yourkidsot/ Pinterest: https://www.pinterest.com.au/yourkidsot/ Comments are closed.

 Archives